-Services that are covered for you What you must pay when you get these services network provider and obtained from a network pharmacy.
-Supervised Exercise Therapy (SET) SET is covered for members who have symptomatic peripheral artery disease (PAD) and a referral for PAD from the physician responsible for PAD treatment.
+Services that are covered for you What you must pay when you get these services In addition to counseling services, we cover certain FDA-approved nicotine replacement therapies for over-the-counter use.
+The items must be ordered by a network provider and obtained from a network pharmacy.
+We will provide up to a 100-day supply twice during the calendar year. \$0 Supervised Exercise Therapy (SET) SET is covered for members who have symptomatic peripheral artery disease (PAD) and a referral for PAD from the physician responsible for PAD treatment.
 Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.
 The SET program must: Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication.
 Be conducted in a hospital outpatient setting or a physician's office.
 Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD.
-Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques. \$0 Note: SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
-Transportation services We cover transportation to take you to and from a network provider for services covered under this Evidence of Coverage when provided by our designated transportation provider.
+Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques.
+Note: SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider. \$0 Transportation services We cover transportation to take you to and from a network provider for services covered under this Evidence of Coverage when provided by our designated transportation provider.
 Each stop will count towards one trip.
-To request non-medical transportation services (rideshare, taxi, or private transportation), please call 1-877-930-1477 (TTY 711), Monday through Friday, 5:00 a.m. to 6:00 p.m.
-You may also create an account \$0 for 24 one-way trips (50 miles per trip) per calendar year.
+To request non-medical transportation services (rideshare, taxi, or private transportation), please call \$0 for 24 one-way trips (50 miles per trip) per calendar year.
 For trips greater than 50 miles, you will need an approval from a provider indicating medical necessity to travel to a location beyond this limit.